 Minor because: The vendor performs a technical justification that determines the component is acceptable with material discrepancy.

--than-minor if: The vendor performs a technical justification that determines the component is not acceptable with material discrepancy.
+More-than-minor if: The vendor performs a technical justification that determines the component is not acceptable with material discrepancy.

 16. Corrective Action